samvera/questioning_authority/README.md

         etc...
     ]

-# Local Authority Files

-### YAML file of terms

-#### Location and Naming Convention
+### Local Authorities

+For simple use cases when you have a few terms that don't change very often.

+Run the generator to install configuration files and an example authority.

+    rails generate qa:local

+This will install a sample states authority file that lists all the states in the U.S.  To query it,

+    /qa/search/local/states?q=Nor

+Results are in JSON.

+    [{"id":"NC","label":"North Carolina"},{"id":"ND","label":"North Dakota"}]

+The entire list can also be returned using:

+    /qa/terms/local/states/

-Local authorities are specified in YAML files, one for each sub-authority.
-By default, local authority YAML files are located in config/authorities/ .
-This location can be changed by editing the :local_path entry in config/authorities.yml.
-Relative paths are assumed to be relative to Rails.root.
+Local authorities are stored as YAML files, one for each sub-authority.
+By default, local authority YAML files are located in `config/authorities/`.
+This location can be changed by editing the `:local_path` entry in `config/authorities.yml`.
+Relative paths are assumed to be relative to `Rails.root`.

 Local authority YAML files are named for the sub-authority they represent.
-For example, a YAML file for the "states" sub-authority would be named states.yml.
+The included example "states" sub-authority is named states.yml.

+To create your own local authority, create a .yml file, place it in the configured directory and query it using the file's name as the sub-authority.
+For example, if I create `foo.yml`, I would then search it using:

+    /qa/search/local/foo?q=search_term

 #### Supported formats